-Governance/Administrative costs may not exceed 15 percent of the total budget for non-instructional services and activities; including planning, administration, professional development and interagency coordination.
+Governance/Administrative costs may not exceed 15 percent of the total budget for noninstructional services and activities; including planning, administration, professional development and interagency coordination.
 Indirect costs may not exceed 15 percent of the total budget.
-If both governance/administrative and indirect costs are charged, total governance/administration and indirect costs combined may not exceed 15 percent.
+If a program charges both governance/administrative and indirect costs, total governance/administration and indirect costs combined may not exceed 15 percent.

-500 Supplies: A description of the item(s) must be noted in the budget details section in the CCIP for any amount over 5% of the total budget allocation.
+500 Supplies: Note a description of the item(s) in the budget details section in the CCIP for any amount over 5% of the total budget allocation.

 600 Capital Outlay: Expenditures must be for new or replacement equipment and furnishings costing more than \$5,000 of ECE Funds.
-A description of the item must be noted in the Application section of the CCIP Funding Application.
+Note a description of the item in the Application section of the CCIP Funding Application.

-The following procedure must be followed to purchase capital equipment with Early Childhood Education Grant funds:
+Following is the procedure to purchase capital equipment with Early Childhood Education Grant funds:

-Requests for capital equipment must include a narrative justification in the funding application describing how purchase is needed to provide high quality services.
-Identify the specific item(s) and the improvement(s) that will occur as a result of the purchase(s).
-Please note that the Ohio Department of Education must be notified prior to the disposal (i.e. sale, trade-in) of property that was purchased with more than \$5,000 of ECE funds.
+• Requests for capital equipment must include a narrative justification in the funding application describing how purchase is needed to provide high quality services.
+Identify the specific item(s) and the improvement(s) that will occur because of the purchase(s).
+Notify the Ohio Department of Education prior to the disposal (i.e., sale, trade-in) of property purchased with more than \$5,000 of ECE funds.
 The Department will provide direction on next steps, depending on the nature and value of the item.